Shalom90/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A script which changes the owner of the file hello to betty only if it is owned by the user guillaume
+script which will play the StarWars IV episode in the terminal